 1 Census and Statistics Department of HKSAR, 2017 Centre for Suicide Research & Prevention HKU, 2016 Breakthrough research of youth vocational development, 2015

 Ireland sadly has one of the highest youth suicide rates in Europe, particularly among young men.1 Over the course of seven years, the Z Zurich Foundation will invest more than EUR 3.5m into the ‘Tackle Your Feelings’ campaign, in collaboration with Rugby Players Ireland.
 The first three years of the campaign used the profiles of famous males and female rugby players (past and present) to change attitudes and break down the stigma around mental health issues.
-It successfully changed behaviors2 and created a movement of ‘champions’ in Irish communities to keep the message alive in years to come.
+It successfully changed behaviors and created a movement of ‘champions’ in Irish communities to keep the message alive in years to come.
 The remainder of the campaign will target schools and corporates across Ireland, providing students and employees with the tools and resources they need to effectively manage their own mental fitness.
-The impact report is available here.

 The Irish program inspired Zurich Financial Services Australia LTD’s to launch its own version in collaboration with the Australian Football League’s (AFL) Players’ and Coaches’ Associations.
 This is a first for the Z Zurich Foundation – taking a successful program it has invested in from one country and transferring it with funding to another.
 (More information in the “Australia” section)